Karasp1980/torjagerillustration/README.md

 ## Credits

-#### A lot of content is reused from torjager.se, for instance som pictures and the about-text.
+#### A lot of content is reused from torjager.se/torjager.net, for instance som pictures and the about-text.
 Furhter material/pictures has been provided from the illustrator himself who has also given his appproval of using the material for this project.
 Some of the pictures are also published in his books.
-#### Inspiration has also come from the Code Institute projects Coders coffeehouse (https://learn.codeinstitute.net/sandbox/api/challenges/60338cca9c4983ac5d855130/files/index.html#home) and Love Running
+#### Inspiration and help has also come from the Code Institute projects "Coders coffeehouse" (https://learn.codeinstitute.net/sandbox/api/challenges/60338cca9c4983ac5d855130/files/index.html#home) and "Love Running" (https://karasp1980.github.io/love-running/).

 ----